-If the ACT Judicial Council is satisfied after a preliminary examination that the complaint is wholly or partly substantiated but it does not justify the Council's further attention, the complaint must be referred to the relevant head of jurisdiction.
+If the Council is satisfied after a preliminary examination that the complaint is partly or wholly substantiated but it does not justify the Council's further attention, the complaint may be referred to the relevant head of jurisdiction.
 The complainant will be notified of this outcome by staff assisting the Principal Officer.